Ableytner/abllib/README.md

 * candidate: a word that could match with target.
 * score: the similarity score, which is a float value between 0 and 1, rounded down to two digits.

-Note that target and candidate can be a single word, multiple words seperated by ' ', or a sentence.
+Note that target and candidate can be a single word, multiple words separated by ' ', or a sentence.

 Furthermore, it is possible to pass an [iterable](https://docs.python.org/3/glossary.html#term-iterable) as the candidate.
 This will try to match the target against all of its items.